bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 If we instantiate `Spec` to be an expert behavior $beta_"expert"$, we can see how this frames the problem for imitation learning.
 Given that the behavior of any policy $pi$ is $beta_pi = #`exec`_("sim")(pi)$, various imitation learning algorithms can be seen as operators that minimize some behavioral divergence $d(beta_pi, beta_"expert")$ to find the optimal policy: $pi^* = #`IL`\(beta_"expert")$.

-#todo[Add a diagram of the pipeline]
+// #todo[Add a diagram of the pipeline]

-This functional decomposition provides the formal foundation for our analysis.
+// This functional decomposition provides the formal foundation for our analysis.

-#figure(
+// #figure(
-  todo[Add diagram visualizing the compounding errors across the three gaps.],
+//   todo[Add diagram visualizing the compounding errors across the three gaps.],
-  caption: [The Intent-to-Reality Gap, decomposed into its three primary components.
+//   caption: [The Intent-to-Reality Gap, decomposed into its three primary components.
 Errors introduced at each stage cascade and compound, leading to a significant divergence between the original intent and the final deployed behavior.]
-)
+// )

-This decomposition into three critical, interconnected gaps provides the structure for our analysis.
+// This decomposition into three critical, interconnected gaps provides the structure for our analysis.

 === The Intent-to-Specification Gap <chap:intent_to_reality:gaps:intent_to_spec>

 The *Intent-to-Specification Gap* is the semantic error from the `enc` operator.
 It represents the loss of fidelity when translating human intent $I$ into the formal specification `spec` and is not typically easily quantifiable.
 This discrepancy is arguably the most significant and least addressed challenge in robot learning.
 It is fundamentally an *encoding error* that arises from a mismatch between the human's mental model and the resulting mathematical representation.
-This error typically stems from two sources:

-+ *Limited Expressivity*: The specification language itself may be too restrictive to capture the rich, nuanced, and often qualitative nature of human intent.
-+ *Flawed Translation*: The practitioner may struggle to correctly or completely translate their mental model into the formal language, a difficulty that is exacerbated by languages that are not intuitive or easy to use.
+This error stems from a dual challenge: on one hand, the specification language itself may have *limited expressivity*, making it too restrictive to capture the rich, nuanced, and often qualitative nature of human intent.
+On the other hand, even with an expressive language, a *flawed translation* can occur if the practitioner struggles to correctly or completely map their mental model into the formal language, a difficulty that is exacerbated by unintuitive or complex systems.

 *Mathematical Characterization*: This gap quantifies the loss of fidelity when encoding intent $I$ into a specification `spec`.
 It occurs when `spec` fails to capture the semantic relationships, priorities, and logical structure inherent in $I$.
 For example, a utility function $U("spec")$ derived from the specification might not be a faithful representation of the practitioner's true utility $U(I)$.